Dr Reuben Govender

 Having built a foundation on theory and data processing with Hopkinson Pressure Bars, Reuben pursued a PhD which he completed in 2011, entitled "Characterisation of Glass Fibre Polypropylene and GFPP based Fibre Metal Laminates at High Strain Rates".
 This involved developing a novel configuration of a HPB for flexural loading of specimens with relatively large deflections to failure.
 Reuben also developed an interest in delamination of Fibre Reinforced Polymers during this project.
 While busy with his PhD, Reuben undertook a collaborative project with Dr Luke Louca of Imperial College London, investigating high strain rate delamination of glass fibre reinforced epoxy.
 This project required using a HPB configured for spalling failure.

-Reuben is currently employed in the Department of Mechanical Engineering as a Senior Lecturer, in the field of Design.
+Reuben is currently employed in the Department of Mechanical Engineering as a Senior Lecturer, teaching in Design, Mechanics and Manufacturing.

 Impact loading of fibre reinforced polymers often leads to delamination failures.
 Delamination, being a subsurface failure, may not present any visible damage to the structure, while still weakening it significantly.
 Thus understanding delamination initiation and growth is of great importance to designers who use fibre reinforced polymers.
 A novel impact bend test apparatus, based on Hopkinson Pressure Bars, is being used to investigate impact loading of FRPs and the associated delamination.
 Conventional Split HPB apparatus is also being used to investigate the in-plane and through-thickness properties of FRPs.